Bridging Visas – Types, Cost & Guide.

 Hence, before you head off to that overseas trip, make sure that you have applied and have been granted a BVB if you wish to return to Australia legally without much hassles.
 Of all these bridging visas describe, BVB is the only one that allows the holder to leave Australia and re-enter Australia on the specified time.

-*Disclaimer: This is general information on Bridging visas and it is not to be taken as formal advice on your specific situation.
+*Disclaimer: This is general information on Bridging visas and it is not to be taken as formal advice on your specific situation, you can opt for our Australia Visa Services if you are looking for expert help.